mistergreen/WAAC/README.md

 https://www.youtube.com/playlist?list=PLBa21usjmOFKCHJmGBnlkjP8v2rVpoFGZ

 1. Add simple device interface like digital devices like buttons
-2. Possible use NTP (Network Time Protocol) instead of RTC to keep time

 I decided not to do back up to settings.
 It's too complicated.
 It's best you stick a 9v battery to the arduino in case of a power outtage :)

 #Required Equipments
 1. Arduino Due
-2. DS1307 RTC
-3. Arduino Ethernet Shield (W5100) with SD card slot.
+2. Arduino Ethernet Shield (W5100) with SD card slot.
 Make sure the W5100 or whatever supports at least 4 simultaneous socket connections.
 A UDP connection is used to update time.
-4. SD card
+3. SD card

 #Setup
 1. Copy all .html, .js, .css files onto the SD card